helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Range selection

-Click-and-drag on the timeline while holding any modifier key (`Control`/`Alt`/`Shift`) to select all notes or clips in a time range:
+Click-and-drag on the timeline while holding `Control` or `Command` to select all notes or clips in a time range:

 ![range-select]

-Holding `Shift` adds the items to the selection, holding `Alt` removes them.

 ### Freeform selection